 Set Up Touch and Points Functions

-- On the next line, create a new function named
+- Create a new function named

 - Under that, create a second function named